arnoldblake/boss/README.md

 - Configurable Ollama host and model
 - Status bar indicator for Ollama service status
 - Output channel for logging and debugging
-- Context-aware completions with preceding lines
+- Context-aware completions
 - Debounce mechanism to prevent excessive requests

 ## Requirements

 - Ollama installed and running on your machine
-- VS Code installed on your machine
+- VS Code or compatible fork installed on your machine

 ## Extension Settings